aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/add-watermark-psd-files/_index.md

 ---
-title: "How to Add Image Watermark to PSD Files Using Aspose.PSD for Java"
+title: "How to Add a Watermark to an Image Using Java"
-linktitle: "How to Add Image Watermark to PSD Files Using Aspose.PSD for Java"
+linktitle: "How to Add a Watermark to an Image Using Java"
 second_title: "Aspose.PSD Java API"
 description: "Learn how to create image watermark in PSD files using Aspose.PSD for Java – a quick guide for psd image processing and protecting your graphics."
 weight: 18